jedisct1/rust-jwt-simple/README.md

 `jwt-simple` uses only pure Rust implementations, and can be compiled out of the box to WebAssembly/WASI.
 It is fully compatible with Fastly's _Compute@Edge_ service.

+Important: JWT's purpose is to verify that data has been created by a party knowing a secret key.
+It does not provide any kind of confidentiality: JWT data is simply encoded as BASE64, and is not encrypted.

 ## Usage

 `cargo.toml`: